 Hubby suggests we just walk to the furthest point and make our way back.
 I’m a bit dubious about the wisdom of that given his foot but decide to just cooperate.
 Seeing a man emerge from a gap between the hedging I take his spot and find a wonderful overhead view of the walled garden.

 Next I’m keen to see the NZ Christmas bush in full bloom, promised by the man who issued our tickets.
 We follow the directions given and find the bush no problem.
 Flowering has all but finished.
 This is on the one hand disappointing.
-I'd have like to see a Southern Rata blooming without being eaten by feral possums, but on the other hand reaffirming because I was surprised it would be in full bloom at this time of the season.
+I'd have liked to see a Southern Rata blooming without being eaten by feral possums, but on the other hand reaffirming because I was surprised it would be in full bloom at this time of the season.
 I’d have thought it a bit late.
 Correct apparently.

 At the far end of the lawn on a ragged yellow flower, we find another bee.
 It's a fairly cooperative bee and I photograph him from every angle I can so we can be sure we have all the diagnostic features to identify it.